-This is usually a vertical photo, framing the head to the waist.
-Other portraits include 3⁄4 of the person, or even the whole body.
+It is usually a vertical photo, framing the head to the waist.
+Other corporate portraits include 3⁄4 of the person, or even the whole body.

 Today, the headshot is used everywhere: websites, brochures, magazines, books, etc., although its name is still unknown to the general public.

 For several years, for example, all social networks have been displaying your profile picture in headshot format.

 It is therefore more efficient and consistent to create a beautiful corporate headshot, rather than working on another photo format that will ultimately be remodeled into a headshot.